 If you have any queries about what is covered by your service or estate charge, you can talk to your property manager for more details.

 When individual properties complete, the solicitor will work out the service charge due from that property from the date of completion to the end of the financial year and collect this money on retention.
-This is then passed to Remus when that part of the development is handed over to Remus for management.
+This is then passed to Crabtree when that part of the development is handed over to Crabtree.
 If your neighbour completed on their property earlier in the year than you, they will be starting with a higher credit balance.